adse18/dqn-agent-atari-carnival/README.md

-# dqn-agent-atari-carnival
+# DQN Agent for Atari Carnival

-Reinforcement learning of a DQN-agent in OpenAI´s gymnasium environment "Atari Carnival"
+Reinforcement learning with a DQN agent in OpenAI's Gymnasium environment "Atari Carnival".

+## Core Repository

-The core of the repository is the jupyter notebook, the full notebook with all versions can be found at https://www.kaggle.com/code/skillinho/rl-project/notebook
+The core of the repository is the Jupyter Notebook.
+The full notebook with all versions and the development steps can be found at [Kaggle: RL Project Notebook](https://www.kaggle.com/code/skillinho/rl-project/notebook).

+## Video Rendering

-Due to the fact that video rendering did not work in the kaggle notebook, a local installation was run in an anaconda environment with the weigths outputted by the notebook in kaggle.
-An example video is in the video folder.
+Due to issues with video rendering in the Kaggle notebook, a local installation was run in an Anaconda environment using the weights outputted by the notebook on Kaggle.
+An example video of the agent´s performance in the environment is available in the `video` folder.

+## Local Setup

-The other files can be used to set up an anaconda environment and create the video locally.
-There it is important to check for the python version as for 3.12 there appeared to be problems with handling gym environments.
+The other files in this repository can be used to set up an Anaconda environment and create the video locally.

+**Important**: Check for the Python version, as there appeared to be problems handling Gym environments with Python 3.12.